 Vesting conditions may be attached to the DSUs at the Board of Directors' discretion.
-To date, DSUs granted to directors vest immediately.
 DSU Plan participants receive additional DSUs equivalent to cash dividends paid on common shares.
 DSUs are paid out in cash upon termination of service, based on their fair market value, which is defined as the average closing share price of the Company's common shares for the 20 days preceding the termination date.